rc0r/afl-utils/docs/INSTALL.md

 In order to use advanced afl-utils features exploitable needs to be installed and set up to work with `gdb`.

+Since `v1.19a` the patched version is auto-installed when installing `afl-utils` using `setup.py`.
+See next section for instructions!

-Get the patched version from GH:
+However, if you want to install exploitable manually, get the patched version from GH:

     $ git clone https://github.com/rc0r/exploitable

 Next install exploitable globally or locally according to the instructions in the `Usage` section of exploitables' `README.md`!

 ## afl-utils Installation